dbt-labs/docs.getdbt.com/website/docs/guides/orchestration/set-up-ci/4-lint-on-push.md

 }>
 <TabItem value="github">

-In order for GitHub to know that you want to run an action, you need to have a few specific folders in your project.
-Add a new folder named `.github`, and within that folder add a new one named `workflows`.
+GitHub Actions are defined in the `.github/workflows` directory.
+To define the job for your action, add a new file named `lint_on_push.yml` under the `workflows` folder.
 Your final folder structure will look like this:

 ```sql
 my_awesome_project